jzukauska/Systems_Programming/README.md

 ### Dependencies
 * Python
-  * Operating system that allows python to be installed an exitcuted
+  * Operating system that allows python to be installed and executed
   * Python command reachable from terminal / command line
   * Python minimum versions 2.7 or 3.2 compatible
   * See https://www.python.org/downloads/ for install instructions